IDN-C-X/ZeldrisRobot/README.md

 Join the [news channel](https://t.me/skyleebot) if you just want to stay in the loop about new features or announcements.

-Alternatively, [contact my reporter bot on telegram](https://t.me/YumiUzo_bot)!
-(Keep all support questions in the support chat, where more people can help you.)

 ## Credits

 Skittbot for Stickers module and memes in extras module.